China 'uses channels' to warn North Korea against nuclear test: sources

 The sources said China had used diplomatic channels in Beijing and Pyongyang to convey its anxiety about the possibility of a fourth test to the North.

-China is North Korea’s most important diplomatic and economic ally, though three nuclear tests and several rounds of sabre rattling have tested Beijing’s support.
+China is North Korea’s most important diplomatic and economic ally, though three nuclear tests and several rounds of saber rattling have tested Beijing’s support.

 But China had not threatened the North with explicit consequences, the sources said, and its message to the North had remained consistent.